Office of Residence Life

 4. have a special circumstance or are participating in a certain group/opportunity making it important for them to be permitted to arrive earlier than the scheduled move-in dates.

-If you are granted permission to arrive early, the daily rate will be $80/per night.
-Housing and dining are included.
+If you are granted permission to arrive early, the daily rate will be $84/per night.
+Campus Dining Services will be limited until the meal plan begins on February 1.

 Students who arrive on campus without prior authorization will be charged $250/per night.